MelitaMF/Find-Wildlife-London/README.md

 ## General info
 * Target group: children 5 – 11 years and parents, nature/wildlife enthusiasts
 * Rationale: During lockdown children are even more detached from nature than before.
 Web page containing seasonal London wildlife (plants, flowers, bugs and animals) could provide learning and entertainment platform.
-* Method: Web page scraping Instagram, Facebook and Tweeter hashtags, possibly publishing short stories written by anyone.
-It could have quizzes and games if there is someone techy enough to build that

 ## Screenshots
 ![About page screenshot](FWL_screenshot.png)